fishjam-dev/book/src/introduction.md

 In a lot of cases, to make something work we had to dive into an extremely complex code.
 Many times we reached the ends of the Internet...

-This book is an effort to collect everything we learned, read, discovered or invented both for us - developers of Jellyfish media server and for you - little travelers willing to create your own media server.
+This book is an effort to collect everything we learned, read, discovered or invented both for us - developers of Jellyfish media server and for you - curious travelers willing to create your own media server.

 Happy reading!